redhat-cop/infra-ansible/playbooks/bastion/README.md

 ## Prerequisites
 A running instance (VM or cloud image) such as Fedora, CentOS or Red Hat Enterprise Linux.
 The instance needs to be subscribed (if applicable) and configured with access to the necessary repos (in most cases, the exsisting repos / configuration is sufficient).

+If the IdM / IPA integration is to be used, it is a prerequisites that the environment is set up with automatic client server discovery vis DNS SRV records (consult your sys admin if this is an unfamiliar area).

 ## Gotcha's
 1. If running in a cloud environment, for example OpenStack, make sure to have the correct ports open in the security groups (e.g.: 5901 for VNC, 22 for SSH, etc.)
 2. When enabling VNC, and you already have a shared home directory, make sure the proper changes are made to the VNC configuration (typically in `~/.vnc` ) to allow for the service to run correctly.

 ## Example run
 How to run the playbook may depend on the options selected.
-However, below is an example execution whereas the password for IPA/IdM integration (with `ipa_install` set to "yes" in the inventory) is passed in rather than statically set in the inventory.
+However, below is an example execution whereas the password for IPA/IdM integration (with `ipa_client_install` set to "yes" in the inventory) is passed in rather than statically set in the inventory.
 Modify the inventory to your liking in `playbooks/bastion/inventory`, then at the top level of the repository, execute the following command:

 ```
 > ansible-playbook -i playbooks/bastion/inventory playbooks/bastion/install.yml -e 'ipa_password=<ipa/IdM password>'